Skip to content

 Prismatic joint axis \(\hat{\mathbf{t}}\)

-• \(x>0\): link \(j\) translates relative to link \(i\) along \(+\hat{\mathbf{t}}\).
+• \(x>0\): link \(j\) is ahead of link \(i\) along \(+\hat{\mathbf{t}}\).

-• \(x<0\): link \(j\) translates relative to link \(i\) along \(-\hat{\mathbf{t}}\).
+• \(x<0\): link \(j\) is behind link \(i\) along \(+\hat{\mathbf{t}}\).

 Equivalent symmetric coordinate (same convention as External Articulation Constraint):